wrkode/Ansible_K8sCluster/README.md

-# Kubernetes Cluster Build Ansible Playbook
+# Kubernetes Cluster Build With Ansible Playbook

 Builds a K8s cluster with Single Control Plane:
 - 1 Master and 3 nodes